CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Configure-Integrations/Add-More-Nodes-to-Your-Server-Cluster.md

 toc: 3
 ---

-You can add additional nodes to your server cluster on-premise and cloud deployments using the CLI:
+You can add additional nodes to your server cluster on-premises and cloud deployments using the CLI:

 {{<tabs "addworkerCLI">}}

 {{<tab "On-premise Deployments">}}

-Run the following CLI command to add a new worker node for on-premise deployments:
+Run the following CLI command to add a new worker node for on-premises deployments:

 ```netq install cluster add-worker <text-worker-01>```